-You can’t say the same if you choose a niche that’s a weakness, only because you see it as a way to make plenty of money, as an example.
+You can’t say the same if you choose a niche that’s a weakness only because you see it as a way to make plenty of money, for example.

-Long term, that’s just not going to work now, is it?
+Long term, that’s just not going to work now.

-That’s because you cannot show yourself to be an expert and that just won’t end up being profitable.
+That’s because you cannot show yourself as an expert, which won’t be profitable.

 If you are strong in a certain area as a personal trainer and have a passion for that, that passion will shine through to your clients.

-That helps to form not only a positive impression of you but what you have to offer them as well.
+That helps form a positive impression of you and what you offer them.

 Is there an audience to support your niche?

-Something that you might overlook is the fact that no matter what your niche is, you need an audience to support it.
+You might overlook that no matter your niche, you need an audience to support it.

 For example, you might feel you can best serve the community by working with senior citizens and focusing on their fitness.